 - 1. Beginning at one end, start setting the panels by squaring the first panel to the bottom E/W strut purlin.
 Refer to the construction documentation to determine the correct orientation of the panel. - 2.
 Place the top panel after squaring the bottom panel.
 Make sure the spacing between the top and bottom panel is correct.
 Note: Use a fixture to create the proper gap, such as a piece of wood and spare clamp from the site. - 3.
 Place transition panels periodically throughout the row, squaring them to the rack as you go.
 Once these transition panels have been placed, run a string across them to create your leading edge for the row.
 This is done to provide the best aesthetics while keeping the panel placement within specification. - 4.
-Stage panels throughout the row in preparation to be set to the string line.
+Stage panels throughout the row in preparation to be set to the string line. - 5.
+When starting panels, mid clamps can be placed in any area of the E/W strut purlin, except for splice locations. - 6.
+Tighten the clamps square to the panels and ensure the grounding teeth are coming into contact with the panel frame. - 7.
+Repeat steps down the row, moving transition panels as you reach them if necessary.

-CABLE BRACE-TO-REAR (NORTH) POST
+CABLE BRACE-TO-POST